 Other agencies involved in the Trinity Parkway project include: The City of Dallas, the U.S. Army Corps of Engineers, the Texas Department of Transportation, the North Central Texas Council of Governments, the Federal Highway Administration and the United States Environmental Protection Agency.

-The North Texas Tollway Authority (NTTA), in cooperation with the Texas Department of Transportation (TxDOT), will hold an open house and conduct a formal Public Hearing on Thursday, April 24, 2014, at the Kay Bailey Hutchison Convention Center (formerly the Dallas Convention Center Arena), 650 S. Griffin Street, Dallas, Texas, 75202.
-The purpose of the Public Hearing is to inform the public and agencies and solicit comments on the schematic plans for the project alternatives and on the Final Environmental Impact Statement (FEIS).
+The North Texas Tollway Authority, in cooperation with the Texas Department of Transportation, held an open house and formal Public Hearing on Thursday, April 24, 2014, at the Kay Bailey Hutchison Convention Center Center in Dallas.
+The purpose of the Public Hearing was to inform the public and agencies and solicit comments on the schematic plans for the project alternatives and on the Final Environmental Impact Statement (FEIS).

 Important note: After the Public Notice was released, there was a change to the public comment period.
 Effective April 16, 2014, the Texas Administrative Code Title 43 Part 1 Chapter 2 Subchapter E, Rule 2.107 Public Hearing requires project sponsors to provide not less than 15 days for public comment following an EIS project hearing.
 This information is not included on the Public Notice that is linked above.

 All comments must have been received or postmarked on or before Friday, May 9, 2014, to be included in the Public Hearing record.

 The project partners have prepared a public hearing summary and analysis report that has been submitted to FHWA for review.
 FHWA is expected to issue a Record of Decision to either agree with the recommended build alternative (3C) or chose the “no build option.” by the end of the year.

 For more detailed information, please see the Cost Estimates section of the 2014 FEIS document